Google wins dismissal of U.S. lawsuit over Android app limits

-Consumers claimed that Google required companies such as Samsung Electronics Co to favor Google apps such as YouTube on Android-powered phones, and restrict rival apps such as Microsoft Corp's Bing.
+Consumers claimed that Google required companies such as Samsung Electronics Co (005930.KS) to favor Google apps such as YouTube on Android-powered phones, and restrict rival apps such as Microsoft Corp's (MSFT.O) Bing.

 They said this illegally drove smartphone prices higher because rivals could not compete for the "prime screen real estate" that Google's apps enjoyed.